-The action plans for PFOS, its salts, and perfluorooctane sulfonyl fluoride (PFOS-F) should be developed based on the basic inventory of PFOS uses and acceptable purposes and specific exemptions for the production and use of PFOS for which the country has registered, if any.
-The following action plans will be developed: Activity: institutional and regulatory strengthening measures; Activity: measures to reduce or eliminate releases from intentional production and use; Activity: production, import and export, use, stockpiles and wastes of POPs pesticides (Annex A chemicals) Activity: production, import and export, use, identification, labeling, removal, storage and disposal of industrial POPs (Annex A chemicals) Activity: production, import and export, use, stockpiles and wastes and Annex B chemicals if used in the country Activity: register for specific exemptions and the continuing need for exemptions (Article 4) Activity: measures to reduce releases from unintentional production (Article 5) Activity: measures to reduce releases from stockpiles and wastes (Article 6) Strategy: identification of stockpiles, articles in use and wastes Activity: manage stockpiles and appropriate measures for handling and disposal of articles in Strategy: identification of contaminated sites (Annex A, B and C chemicals) and remediation in an environmentally sound manner Activity: facilitating or undertaking information exchange and stakeholder involvement Activity: public awareness, information and education (Article 10) Activity: effectiveness evaluation (Article 16) Activity: reporting Activity: research, development and monitoring (Article 11) Activity: technical and financial assistance (Article 12 and 13) In addition special attention will be given to the drafting of Project Identification Forms (PIFs) for post-NIP projects which will assist in speeding up implementation of the NIP in the country.
+For PFOS, its salts, and perfluorooctane sulfonyl fluoride (PFOS-F) should build on the basic inventory of PFOS uses and acceptable purposes and specific exemptions for the production and use of PFOS for which Nigeria has registered.

+The following action plans will be developed:

+- Activity: institutional and regulatory strengthening measures; - Activity: measures to reduce or eliminate releases from intentional production and use; - Activity: production, import and export, use, stockpiles and wastes of POPs pesticides (Annex A chemicals) - Activity: production, import and export, use, identification, labeling, removal, storage and disposal of industrial POPs (Annex A chemicals) - Activity: production, import and export, use, stockpiles and wastes and Annex B chemicals if used in the country - Activity: register for specific exemptions and the continuing need for exemptions (Article 4) - Action plan: measures to reduce releases from unintentional production (Article 5) - Activity: measures to reduce releases from stockpiles and wastes (Article 6) - Strategy: identification of stockpiles, articles in use and wastes - Activity: manage stockpiles and appropriate measures for handling and disposal of articles in use - Strategy: identification of contaminated sites (Annex A, B and C chemicals) and remediation in an environmentally sound manner - · Activity: facilitating or undertaking information exchange and stakeholder involvement - Activity: public awareness, information and education (Article 10) - Activity: effectiveness evaluation (Article 16) - Activity: reporting - Activity: research, development and monitoring (Article 11) - Activity: technical and financial assistance (Article 12 and 13)

+In addition special attention will be drawn to the consideration of the drafting of Project Identification Forms (PIFs) for post-NIP projects which will assist in speeding up implementation of the NIP in Nigeria.
 Costing of the proposed action plans will be made and funding request packages will be prepared.
-These funding packages will establish implementation timetables consistent with meeting the country's obligations under the Convention.
+These funding packages will establish implementation timetables consistent with meeting Nigeria's obligations under the SC.

 Activity 4.1.2.
-Draft the updated NIP An international consultant will review and comment on the draft NIP, taking into account the requirements set out in the Stockholm Convention and in the Guidance for developing a NIP for the Stockholm Convention.
+Draft the updated NIP

+An international consultant will review and comment on the draft NIP, taking into account the requirements set out in the SC and in the "Interim Guidance for developing a NIP for the Stockholm Convention".
 The revised NIP will be submitted to UNIDO and all relevant stakeholders for written comments.
-Review comments by the stakeholders will be gathered by the project coordinator and will be taken into account for the final draft NIP.
-Output 4.2.
-NIP endorsed by the government and submitted to the SC Conference of Parties Activity 4.2.1.
-Hold endorsement workshop for the updated NIP A one-day endorsement workshop will be held for all relevant governmental bodies and stakeholders to review, comment and endorse the final updated NIP.
-An international consultant and UNIDO representative will also attend the workshop for reviewing and finalizing the NIP and seeking high-level commitment for the successful implementation of the NIP.